libopencm3/libopencm3/README.md

 of the microcontrollers are supported, yet.

 **IMPORTANT**: The API of the library is _NOT_ yet considered stable!
 Please do
            not rely on it, yet!
-Changes to function names, macro names etc. can happen at any time without prior notice!
+Changes to function names, macro names, etc. can happen at any time without prior notice!

-_TIP_: Include this repository as a GIT submodule in your project.
-To make sure
+_TIP_: Include this repository as a Git submodule in your project to make sure
      your users get the right version of the library to compile your project.
      For how that can be done refer to the libopencm3-examples repository.

 Prerequisites
 -------------

-Building requires python.
-(Some code is generated)
+Building requires Python (some code is generated).
-If your user application uses the (optional) dynamic linker script generator, you will (presently) need GNU awk.
+If your user application uses the (optional) dynamic linker script generator, you will (presently) need GNU AWK.
 Please see https://github.com/libopencm3/libopencm3/issues/732

 **For Ubuntu/Fedora:**